team-calacc/team-calacc.github.io/index.md

 - Backup development time (if needed)

 ### Progress
-Currently working on the look and feel of the game.
-Users can now join an online lobby and move around in the same room.
-Shaders for field of view are implemented.
-Different player types, items, and tasks have been added to the game.
+2021-11-26
+Now most of the gameplay is implemented locally.
+The server is running on the cloud, and users can join the lobby and start the game.
+There is a new map design, and we have playable mini-games.
+Up next is making the game rules work online.

 ### Related work
 [Unity Engine](https://unity.com/)